rackerlabs/docs-developer-blog/_posts/2019-01-24-Oracle-EBS-applications-disaster-recovery.md

 1. Disable archiving and convert the DR system from *physical standby* mode to *snapshot standby* mode.
-2. Copy the applications over from the primary site to the DR site by running `preclone`.
+2. Copy the applications from the primary site to the DR site by running `preclone`.
 3. Configure node1 with `dualfs`.
-4. Add extra nodes to match the production site.
+4. Add extra nodes to match the PROD site.
-5. Check the services by starting  and shutting down `node1`.
+5. Check the services by starting  and shutting down node1.
 6. Set the DR system back to physical standby mode after the applications DR is set up.

 #### 1. Set the DR system to snapshot standby mode

-Run the following code to disable log apply and set the DR db to standby snapshot mode:
+Run the following code to disable log apply and set the DR database to standby snapshot mode:

     $ dgmgrl /
     $ edit database "TESTDR" set state=apply-off;

-Run the following code to configure the standby db to use flashback logging for flashback db operations:
+Run the following code to configure the standby database to use flashback logging for flashback database operations:

     SQL> alter system set db_recovery_file_dest_size=1000G scope=both;
     SQL> alter system set db_recovery_file_dest='+FRA' scope=both;